- We now have a fair few character profiles for DC Comics’ Black Canary.

-- Readers who do not realise that the character dates back to the the 1940s might be confused.
+- This might confuse readers who do not realise that the character dates back to the 1940s.

 Therefore, here are the Black Canary profiles on writeups.org and what they do.